Loss Assessment Coverage

 Let’s say a visitor was seriously injured in the condo pool and sues the HOA for $2,500,000.
 Since every condo owner technically owns a part of the pool, they’re also responsible for damages.
 If the HOA master policy has $1,000,000 in liability coverage, the remaining $1,500,000 is the responsibility of the condo owners.
 With 100 condo owners on the development, each owner will owe $15,000, which they’d have to pay out-of-pocket unless they have insurance in place.

 What is covered by loss assessment coverage?

 Your loss assessment coverage will cover you for the same damages as your regular condo insurance, aka an HO6 policy.
-These damages, also known as named perils are 16 bad things that could happen to your home structure, personal property, and liability damages.
-These perils include:
+These damages, also known as named perils, are 16 things that could happen to your home or your personal property.
+They include:

 - Fire or lightning